-There are two kinds of crowning for modern press brake: hydraulic crowning and mechanical crowning.
+In modern press brakes, there are two types of crowning: hydraulic crowning and mechanical crowning.

 Hydraulic crowning requires a set of oil cylinders to be installed under the workbench of the press brake.

-The position and size of each crowning cylinder are designed according to the deflection crowning curve of the finite element analysis of the ram and workbench.
+The position and size of each crowning cylinder are designed according to the deflection crowning curve obtained from finite element analysis of the ram and workbench.

-Hydraulic crowning is to realize the crowning of the neutral plate through the relative displacement between the front, middle, and rear vertical plates.
+Hydraulic crowning is used to achieve the crowning of the neutral plate through relative displacement between the front, middle, and rear vertical plates.

-Its principle is to achieve a bulge through the elastic deformation of the steel plate itself, so its crowning can be adjusted within the elastic range of the workbench.
+Its principle is to achieve bulging through the elastic deformation of the steel plate itself, and its crowning can be adjusted within the elastic range of the workbench.

 When the ram and the workbench deform during bending, the hydraulic crowning system transmits pressure to the compensation cylinder through hydraulic pressure.

-Then the ram and the workbench will produce compensation deformation, so as to reduce the influence of machine deformation on the plate.
+Then, the ram and the workbench produce compensating deformation, thereby reducing the influence of machine deformation on the plate.

 Some hydraulic crowning systems only set one compensation cylinder in the center of the workbench, although there are also multi-cylinder systems.

-Numerical control hydraulic crowning is to set the parameters according to the length, thickness, and other data of the bending workpiece in the numerical control system.
+Numerical control hydraulic crowning sets parameters according to the length, thickness, and other data of the bending workpiece in the numerical control system.

 Then calculate the required compensation values through the machine computer system and transmit the command to the compensation amplifier.